-The Loyola of Los Angeles Entertainment Law Review is entering its twenty-fifth year of production.
+The Loyola of Los Angeles Entertainment Law Review has been in production since 1981.
 ELR has established a reputation as the authoritative source of professional and scholarly articles on entertainment, sports, and intellectual property law.
 ELR is distinctive among law reviews and legal journals because it is one among few scholarly publications dedicated exclusively to legal development in these fields.
 ELR’s readership includes leaders in many segments of the entertainment world, including judges, educators, lawyers, agents, managers, and artists.
 ELR is able to retain its preeminence in the industry through its close contacts and continuing relationships with those at the forefront of legal developments.

 What is Entertainment Law?